Syslifters/offsec-tools/HOWTO.md

 .\gitlab-runner.exe start
 ```

 ### 3.2 Edit config.toml
-In the GitLab Runner installation directory, define the following settings in the _config.toml_ configuration file as follows
+In the GitLab Runner installation directory, define the following settings in the _config.toml_ configuration file as follows:

 * **executor**: shell
 * **shell**: powershell